-IPC is engaged in the exploration, development and production of oil and gas and its operations are subject to various risks and uncertainties which include but are not limited to those listed below.
+IPC is engaged in the exploration, development and production of oil and gas and its operations are subject to various risks and uncertainties which include, but are not limited to, those listed below.
 The risks and uncertainties below are not the only ones that the Group faces.
-Additional risks and uncertainties not presently known to the Group or that the Group currently considers immaterial may also impair the business and operations of the Group and cause the price of the Common Shares to decline.
-If any of the following risks actually occur, the Group's business may be harmed and the financial condition and results of operations may suffer significantly.
+Additional risks and uncertainties not presently known to the Group or that the Group currently considers immaterial may also impair the business and operations of the Group and cause the price of IPC's common shares ("Common Shares") to decline.
+If any of the following risks actually occur, the Group's business may be adversely affected, and the Group's financial condition and results of operations may suffer significantly.